-Example 2: Reporting an Accounting Change when Determining Cumulative Effect for All Prior Years is Not Practicable
+• > Example 2: Reporting an Accounting Change when Determining Cumulative Effect for All Prior Years is Not Practicable

 55-12 This Example illustrates the guidance in paragraphs 250-10-45-9 through 45-10.
 Assume Entity A changed its accounting principle for inventory measurement from FIFO to LIFO effective January 1, 20X4.
 Entity A reports its financial statements on a calendar year-end basis and had used the FIFO method since its inception.
 Entity A determined that it is impracticable to determine the cumulative effect of applying this change retrospectively because records of inventory purchases and sales are no longer available for all prior years.
 However, Entity A has all of the information necessary to apply the LIFO method on a prospective basis beginning in 20X1.
-Therefore, Entity A should present prior periods as if it had carried forward the 20X0 ending balance in inventory (measured on a FIFO basis) and begun applying the LIFO method to its inventory beginning January 1, 20X1.
+Therefore, Entity A should present prior periods as if it had carried forward the 20X0 ending balance in inventory beginning January 1, 20X1.
 (The example assumes that Entity A established that the LIFO method was preferable for Entity A's inventory.
 No particular inventory measurement method is necessarily preferable in all instances.)